Chicken and peaches stir fry is a simple, easy, and healthy dinner recipe made in 30 minutes and bursting with sweet and savory flavors!

 - In a large skillet, heat olive oil over medium-high heat.
 Add chicken pieces.

-- In a medium bowl, combine the liquid from the peaches, orange marmalade, vinegar, brown sugar, basil, salt, cloves, cinnamon, and pepper.
+- In a small bowl, combine the liquid from the peaches, orange marmalade, vinegar, brown sugar, basil, salt, cloves, cinnamon, and pepper.
 Pour mixture over the chicken in the skillet.
 Cover.

-- Cook the chicken for 25 to 30 minutes or until it’s fully cooked, allowing the liquid to bubble but not really boil.
-(That’s called simmering.)
+- Simmer the chicken for 25 to 30 minutes or until it's fully cooked.
+(Simmering means that you allow the liquid to bubble but not really boil.)